-The Farmland Preservation Program is available to landowners who own land zoned for farmland preservation or land that is located in an Agricultural Enterprise Area, and can show \$6,000 gross farm profits from the land per year.
-Land must remain in agricultural use and be farmed so that soil erosion rates comply with conservation standards.
-In Dodge County this program is managed by the Dodge County Land Resources and Parks Department and the Dodge County Land Conservation Department.
-The Town of Fox Lake participates in the Farmland Preservation Program.
+The Farmland Preservation Program is available to landowners who own at least 35 acres of land zoned for exclusive agricultural uses, or land that is under a long term preservation agreement with the state, and can show \$6,000 gross farm profits from the land per year.
+Land must remain in agricultural use or zoned for exclusive agricultural use and cropland must be farmed so that soil erosion rates comply with conservation standards.
+In Dodge County this program is managed by the Dodge County Land Conservation Department, and the Planning and Development Department.
+Map 8-2 in the Appendix displays the properties participating in the program.